jacobmoyle/Ultimate-Job-Hunting-Guide/README.md

 ## Resumes
 * Creddle: http://creddle.io/
   * Free resume builder.
-Kinda glitchy but helpful for formatting if you don't like using tables in docs or something. <b>BEWARE:</b> I've heard that having information split into two columns does not play well with resume scrapers.
+Kinda glitchy but helpful for formatting if you don't like using tables in docs or something. **BEWARE:** I've heard that having information split into two columns does not play well with resume scrapers.
 * TopResume: https://www.topresume.com/
   * Free resume review.
 Feedback seems to vary but generally feedback is about resume layout and action words.</il>

 ## Job Sites
 * Ultimate Web Dev.
 Job Guide: http://blog.thefirehoseproject.com/posts/the-ultimate-guide-to-jobs-in-web-development/
-  * <i><b>If this is the ultimate job guide, this is godly.</b></i>
+  * ***If this is the ultimate job guide, this is godly.***
 * Gun: https://gun.io/r/ea7d1cdda454f8a20c7cfc62019be8bd3c8a500b/
 * Hired: http://join.hired.com/x/CF5apL
 * Indeed: http://www.indeed.com/